ychen-group/HistLS/README.md

 # HistLS

-This repository contains the code to the HistLS algorithm for solving Weighted Partial MaxSAT instances.
+This repository contains the code for the HistLS algorithm, which is used to solve Weighted Partial MaxSAT instances.

 ## Run